Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Making it easy for people to play their part through the choices they make about their transport and waste.

-• Committed to playing our part in tackling climate change and working towards our goal of a carbon neutral town by 2030.
+• Committed to playing our part in tackling climate change and working towards our goal of a carbon neutral town.

 Key initiatives:

-• Reading Borough Council is a founding member and host of the Reading Climate Change Partnership who endorsed our Climate Emergency Strategy which sets out a road map and investment towards a carbon neutral Reading by 2030.
+• Reading Borough Council is a founding member and host of the Reading Climate Change Partnership and endorsed the Partnership’s Climate Emergency Strategy which sets out a road map towards a net zero, resilient Reading.

 • Our Council Carbon Plan 2020-25 outlines a pathway to an 85% cut in the Council’s emissions by 2025, including energy saving in our buildings, a greener vehicle fleet, and renewable energy initiatives.

-• In 2022 Reading was named as one of only 19 UK local authorities, and one of just 122 across the world, to make a coveted ‘A’ list for bold climate leadership and transparency.
+• In 2023 Reading was again named as one of 26 UK local authorities, and one of just 119 across the world, to make a coveted ‘A’ list for bold climate leadership and transparency.
 This accolade demonstrates our long track record of partnership working on climate change.
 We aim to maintain that status.

 • Our priority for the coming years is to continue to reduce our carbon footprint and make our infrastructure and communities greener and more resilient.